Recent Rash Of Deadly Gun Violence Linked By Role Of Social Media

 Jason Pizzo: But I listen, I listen to everything.
 And when he said but by the time it gets to a kid on social media with a gun, he’s gone.

 Ruban Roberts: Yes, I gave up on that kid when I didn’t even if I if I said that and I had to play the tape back, I don’t mean that I’m giving up on the kid.
 Understand what I’m saying?
-By the time they have that gun in hand, that means they’re closer to using that gun.MORE NEWS: Rebekah Jones' Twitter Account Suspended
+By the time they have that gun in hand, that means they’re closer to using that gun.MORE NEWS: Jeff Bezos Is Going To Space Aboard First Crewed Flight Of Blue Origin's New Shepard

 Jim DeFede devoted the entire half-hour of Facing South Florida on Sunday June 7, to explore the recent uptick in gun violence across Miami-Dade, specifically the mass shooting at a banquet hall in northwest Miami-Dade.
 Click here to watch the entire episode.